-The i18n\commodity demo shows how to setup a shop, with the same generic product as in the previous example, but with these attributes translatable into multiple natural languages:
+The illn\commodity demo shows how to setup a shop, with the same generic product as in the previous example.
+However, these attributes now are translatable into multiple natural languages:

 - The name of the product.

 - The slug.

 - A caption to be shown in the catalog's list view.